Where Does Stablecoin Yield Come From?

 - Providing liquidity

-- Deploying capital into tokenized traditional assets
+- Deploying capital into tokenized traditional finance assets

 When demand for stablecoins is high, borrowers and traders are willing to pay more to access them.
 When demand is low, rates fall.

 When you supply stablecoins, you’re making this activity possible.
-In return, you earn a share of the value being generated.
+In return, you earn a share of the total value being generated.

 This is not staking.
 You’re not securing a network.